heathermortensen/SkunkGame/README.md

 ### Future Project Improvements

 - [x] Make the pause between players shorter and create a pause after selecting "Yes" to option to roll the dice.
 - [x] Add loop around playerTurns for 5 rounds of game.
 But, not yet.
 Otherwise, it will take forever to run the program.
 - [ ] Move Any remaining output into SkunkUI.java class.
 There's some scorecard outputs in the Player class and a Dice.java picture.
 - [x] Make Scorecard output at the end of each round of turns.
 - [ ] Do I have time to add some tests?
 - [ ] Add MVC
 - [x] Clean up GitHub README.md
 - [ ] Update the program output inside the readme.
 - [ ] Make class diagram

-- [ ] 		System.out.println("fix scorecard output.");
+- [x] winner doesn't work.
+That function is messy - delete it.
-  		System.out.println("Double skunk isn't clearing all rounds of points.");
+- [ ] format scorecard output for double and triple digits.
-  		System.out.println("winner doesn't work.
-That function is messy.");
+- [ ] 		Double skunk (snake eyes) isn't clearing all rounds of player's points.